laravel/docs/http-client.md

 <a name="inspecting-requests"></a>
 ### Inspecting Requests

 When faking responses, you may occasionally wish to inspect the requests the client receives in order to make sure your application is sending the correct data or headers.
-You may accomplish this by using the `Http::assertSent` method after calling `Http::fake`.
+You may accomplish this by calling the `Http::assertSent` method after calling `Http::fake`.

-The `assertSent` method accepts a callback which will be given an `Illuminate\Http\Client\Request` instance and should return a boolean value indicating if the request matches your expectations:
+The `assertSent` method accepts a callback which will be given an `Illuminate\Http\Client\Request` instance and should return a boolean value indicating if the request matches your expectations.
+In order for the test to pass, at least one request must have been issued matching the given expectations:

     Http::fake();